-We have been lucky to have a few experiences with manta rays that weren’t just fleeting glimpses, we have hung around watching them feeding and being cleaned for hours.
+We have been lucky to have had a few experiences with manta rays which weren’t just fleeting glimpses.
+When scuba diving in Komodo, Raja Ampat, and Nusa Penida, we hung around watching them being cleaned for hours.

-I would love to share our amazing encounters with you and, if you aren’t a huge manta fan, I hope you will at least have learnt more about them afterwards.
+This article shares our amazing encounters, and if you aren’t a huge manta fan, I hope you will learn more about this intelligent, graceful fish.